-Your kitchen wouldn’t be complete without countertops and wall tile.
-When arranging the design elements and architectural features, the colors don’t have to match, but they should be balanced.
+Your kitchen wouldn’t be complete without countertops and wall tiles.
+When arranging the design elements and architectural features, the colors don’t have to match, but they ought to be balanced.

 You’re not going to love your kitchen backsplash tiles if they do not suit the color of your countertops.
-Ideally, colors complement, harmonize, and enhance cohesion across all room features.
+Ideally, colors complement, harmonize, and enhance cohesion across the room’s visual plane.

-Use backsplash tiles with colors that visually clash against your countertops thus creating a counterintuitive or dramatic kitchen.
-Include a variety of colors to other spots of the kitchen, such as flooring, appliances, light fixtures, faucets, and ceramic sinks, and choose a color that suits your overall kitchen style.
+Use backsplash tiles with colors that visually clash against your countertops.
+We like counterintuitive and dramatic kitchens.
+Include a variety of colors to other spots of the kitchen, such as the floor, kitchen appliances, light fixtures, faucets, and ceramic sinks, and don’t forget to choose a color that suits your overall style.

 Every morning you wake up and the kitchen is one of the first places you seek out to start your day.
 You can opt for a backsplash tile color that suits or corresponds with a specific spot or hue.
 For example, soft gray backsplash tiles can appear striking against charcoal granite countertops with light gray spots.

-Most honey-colored subway tiles look appealing on soft brown, gold and beige marble countertops.
-Terracotta backsplash tiles fit perfectly with maple countertops with peachy undertones.
+Most honey-colored subway tiles look appealing on brown, gold and beige marble countertops.
+Terracotta backsplash tile tie-in amazingly with maple countertops with autumn undertones.

-Once you buy or add tile, keep backsplash tile tests on your countertops to see which ones are most appealing.
-Pro-tip: test in a variety of lighting – dawn, high-noon and dusk.
-You will be surprised to see how the change in lighting will affect the character and nuances of the tile.
+Once you buy or add tile, keep backsplash tile test on your countertops to see which ones are most appealing.
+Pro-tip: test in a variety of lighting - dawn, high-noon and dusk.
+You will be surprised to see how the change in lighting will affect the character and nuance of each tile.

-The design can also be more regular, making it a more uniform look.
-Quartz is an extremely hard and robust product that has become a popular choice for kitchen countertops.
+Quartz countertops consist of quartz chips that bond with resin, giving quartz a generally more uniform feel.
+Quartz is an extremely hard and robust product that’s become a poplar choice for kitchen countertops.
 They need less upkeep and care than granite and do not need to be covered.

 Laminate countertops have come a long way.
-If you’re looking for a lower price point or something for use in a bathroom or laundry room, it’s a great option.
+If you’re looking for a lower price point or something for use in a bathroom or laundry room, it’s a head of the game.
 Here’s an example of a laminate countertop that looks just like granite, it’s really tough to spot the different.. there’s really no way of spotting the difference at a glance.
 Consult with a professional and ask them to tell which one’s which.

-No more do you have to suffer from cold countertops!
-The following video showcases an amazing product called Feelswarm countertop heaters available for sale.
+No more suffering from cold countertops!
+The following video showcases a Feelswarm countertop heater that really is a delight.

-For example, the kitchen above features Fantasy Black Quartz countertops paired with a white subway tile backsplash and black grout.
+For example, the kitchen above has Fantasy Black Quartz countertops with a white subway tile backsplash and black grout.
 Backsplash is a good choice for a couple of reasons.
-First it suits the accent color on the countertop.
+First, it accentuates and contrasts the accent color of the countertop.
 Second, it feigns as a dirty subway wall when actually, it’s a clean kitchen backsplash.